 - Make the Cheddar crust

 - 1. In the bowl of a food processor fitted with a metal blade, combine the flours and salt.
-Cut the butter and lard into small pieces, add to the bowl and process 5 seconds.
-Add the cheese and pulse on and off 2 times to mix.
+Cut the butter and lard into small pieces, add them to the bowl, and process for 5 seconds.
+Add the Cheddar and pulse once or twice to mix.

-- 3. Turn out the dough onto work surface.
+- 3. Turn the dough onto a lightly floured work surface.
 If it appears too dry, work in 1 to 2 more teaspoons water.
-Shape the dough into a 6-inch disk, wrap it in plastic, and chill at least 2 hours (or overnight) before using.
+Shape the dough into a 6-inch disk, wrap it in plastic, and chill at least 2 hours (or overnight) before rolling it out.

 - Make the apple pie filling

-- 5. Peel, core, and cut the apples into 1/16-inch slices.
+- 4. Peel and core the apples and then cut them into slices 1/16 inch thick.
 Immediately toss the apple slices in a large bowl with the lemon juice to prevent them from turning brown.

-- 6. Whisk together the sugar, flour, cinnamon, and salt.
-Add this mixture to the apple slices and toss gently to coat evenly.
+- 5. In a separate bowl, whisk together the sugar, flour, cinnamon, and salt.
+Add to the apple slices and gently toss to evenly coat the apples.

 - 7. Divide the dough into 2 unequal pieces, one slightly larger than the other.
-(The slightly larger piece is for the top crust.)
-On a lightly floured work surface, roll the smaller piece into a round about 11 inches in diameter.
-Carefully transfer the dough round to an 8- or 9-inch pie plate and fill with the apple slices.
+(The slightly larger piece is for the bottom crust.
+For more information, see the note above the recipe.)
+On a lightly floured work surface, roll the larger piece into a round about 13 inches in diameter.
+Carefully transfer the dough round to a 9-inch pie plate and fill with the apple slices.
 Using your hands, shape the apples into a firmly packed mound slightly higher in the center than at the sides.
 Dot the apples with butter.
 Trim the edges of the bottom crust to a 1 1/2-inch overhang.

-- 8. Roll out the remaining dough into a 13-inch round, and carefully arrange it over the apple pie filling.
+- 8. Roll out the remaining dough into a 11- to 12-inch round and carefully arrange it over the apple pie filling.
 Trim the edges of the top crust to a 1 1/2-inch overhang.
 Fold the top crust under the edge of the bottom crust, press together, and flute decoratively using your thumb and forefinger.
 Cut three 1 3/4-inch slashes in center of top crust to allow air to escape.

-- 9. Bake the pie for 20 minutes.
-Reduce the temperature to 375°F (190°C) and continue baking 30 to 40 minutes longer, or until the pastry is golden brown and the juices are bubbling.
+- 9. Place the pie on the rimmed baking sheet and bake for 20 minutes.
+Reduce the temperature to 375°F (190°C) and continue baking about 40 minutes more, until the pastry is golden brown and the juices are bubbling.
 No more than 10 minutes before the end of baking, brush the Cheddar crust with the egg glaze and sprinkle with sugar.